MagaliTrueAnalytics/Portfolio/README.md

-<h1>Welcome to my Data Analysis portfolio!</h1>
+<h1>🚀Welcome to my Data Analysis portfolio!✨</h1>

 This repository showcases **real-world case studies** based on publicly available datasets, such as those on **Kaggle**, featuring comprehensive analyses, visualizations, and insights.

 In addition to existing datasets, realistic datasets simulating real-world scenarios can also be **generated using GenAI**, tailored to specific characteristics provided for analysis.

-As of now, four projects are available, with more exciting analyses on the way!
+As of now, five projects are available, with more exciting analyses on the way!

 <h2>📂Project Structure</h2>